 Accounts that are cleared efficiently are quicker to and easier to reconcile come month end, which helps to shorten your month end close.
 With items cleared off the accounts, the true reconciling items are visible and can then be managed accordingly.
 Your staff should be spending time managing these reconciling items rather than their time being consumed just trying to clear the accounts.

-If you are struggling with managing your open items, then the BEST GL Clearing module is your answer: https://bestsapcbi.com/general-ledger-clearing-in-sap/
+If you are struggling with managing your open items, then the BEST GL Clearing module is your answer to clearing open items in SAP automatically: https://bestsapcbi.com/general-ledger-clearing-in-sap/

 Please contact us for a demo of the full functionality – firstname.lastname@example.org